rahul4732saini/fise/doc/getting-started.md

 <h1 align=center>Getting Started</h1>

-Welcome to **FiSE (File Search Engine)**!
+Welcome to **FiSE (File System Search Engine)**!
 This comprehensive guide will walk you through the steps to install FiSE, set it up, and perform basic operations with it.

 <h2 align=center>Introduction</h2>

-**FiSE (File Search Engine)** is a powerful cross-platform command line utility designed for performing seamless file, directory, and data search and delete operations.
+**FiSE (File System Search Engine)** is a powerful cross-platform command line utility designed for performing seamless file, directory, and data search and delete operations.
 It empowers users with the ability to perform comprehensive search operations using intuitive SQL-like commands streamlining file management tasks, making it simple to locate, query, and modify files and directories with precision and efficiency.
 Additionally, this utility also allows exporting search records to files and databases in a professional manner.
 Ideal for developers, data analysts, system administrators, and power users, FiSE enhances productivity by providing a robust and flexible toolset for advanced search and delete operations.

 <h2 align=center>Setup</h2>